 - Flexibility to react to life changes: The ability to purchase additional policies after having more children, getting married, starting a business, or making other major life changes gives you options and flexibility with your life insurance.
 Adding policies allows you to ensure your family (and/or business partners) will be covered in the event of your death, even as more people become dependent on your income.

 - Financial needs may not decrease: The term life insurance laddering strategy is based on the assumption that your family’s financial needs will decrease over time, but this is not necessarily always the case.
-As Weiss puts it, “lifestyle creep is a powerful force that may keep your overall needs high throughout your life.”
+As Weiss said, “Lifestyle creep is a powerful force that may keep your overall needs high throughout your life.”
 If you continue to increase your expenses along with your income, it’s less likely that you will be able to grow your assets.
 That means you’ll leave fewer assets to your family if you pass away, and if you die later in your ladder, the lower death benefit—which seemed reasonable when you planned your ladder—may not be enough to maintain your family’s standard of living.

 - May be more expensive: Buying multiple policies at different times means hoping that you maintain your good health.
 If your health changes between purchases, or you wait a little longer than planned, your age or new health conditions could increase the premiums for the next rung in your insurance ladder.